jaredly/j3/Roadmap.md

 oh right, should we ... make this available on the web?
 - I do want history. can I has history?

+gonna have to think about async loading of things at some point. hopefully soon.
+So like
+`PersistedState` is gonna want to look different than it does. and like just expose an interface really.

+I mean, EditedDocument ... contains all you need, right? well, not necessarily all you need to /evaluate/, orrrr actually parse, because macros could be needed.
+SO there definitely needs to be a mode where we're like
+"sorry, loading macros, back in a second".

+Anyway, but bascially EditedDocument does contain everything that goes on the screen.

 # Ok thinking through version control stuff: